oneapi-src/level-zero-spec/scripts/core/PROG.md

 ```

 ${"##"} Memory Barriers
+- Memory barriers are implicitly added by the driver after each batch of command lists submitted to a command queue.
-Memory barriers are always handled implicitly by the driver.
+- Memory barriers are implicitly added by the driver prior to synchronization primitives.

 @todo [**Brandon**] need to define the rules when _when_ memory barriers occur.